touch2shop/cassandra-elasticsearch-sync/README.md

 KNOWN ISSUES
 ------------

-- Currently all indexes and all document types from Elasticsearch will be synchronized to Cassandra.
-A feature that would allow the user to specify which documents types should be synchronized is already planned.
+- You can control wich Cassandra tables you want to be synchronized by creating or dropping the logger trigger on each of them.
+However, the same is not possible with Elasticsearch.
+The service will read all indexes and all document types from Elasticsearch and try to sync them with Cassandra.
+This will fail if Cassandra does not have all the corresponding tables.
+However, a feature that would allow the user to specify in `settings.yaml` which indexes and keyspaces it wants to be synchronized is already planned.

 - Improve exception handling.
 Currently, if any exception occurs, like a connection timeout, the application quits.
+This is a deal breaker if the application needs to run as a daemon.

 - The solution was not tested yet in a multi-clustered environment.
 Therefore, please keep in mind it is still not suitable for production.

 AUTOMATED TESTS